-Strathfield Park is a must visit after the amazing renovation.
+Strathfield Park is a must-visit.
 If you haven’t had the chance to go yet, keep it in mind for surprising your kids next school holidays.

 Strathfield Park has always been very popular in the neighbourhood and surroundings because of its wide range of sporting and recreational facilities.